coq/coq/doc/sphinx/language/core/modules.rst

 A logical prefix Lib can be associated with a physical path using the command line option ``-Q`` `path` ``Lib``.
-All subfolders of path are recursively associated to the logical path ``Lib`` extended with the corresponding suffix coming from the physical path.
+All subfolders of path are recursively associated with the logical path ``Lib`` extended with the corresponding suffix coming from the physical path.
 For instance, the folder ``path/fOO/Bar`` maps to ``Lib.fOO.Bar``.
 Subdirectories corresponding to invalid Coq identifiers are skipped, and, by convention,